FileMaker tips, techniques, and news.

 Contact us to discuss upgrading your FileMaker software.

-Gayoung is an experienced Certified FileMaker developer who takes pride in her work and is driven to provide exceptional solutions for clients.
+Gayoung is a certified FileMaker and web developer who takes pride in her work and is driven to provide exceptional solutions for clients.
 The combination of her friendly nature and willingness to go the extra mile sets her apart in her field of expertise.